mattermost/mattermost-mobile/docs/database/server-database.md

 Thread
 -
-id PK string # similar to Post.id but for root post only last_reply_at number last_viewed_at number is_following boolean
+id PK string FK - Post.id # similar to Post.id but for root post only last_reply_at number last_viewed_at number
+is_following boolean